 This narrow focus is precisely what makes landing pages such an effective lead generation tool.
 Using compelling copy and a strong call-to-action (CTA), they can convert total strangers into potential customers interested in your brand.

 To generate leads using a landing page, use CTAs such as “Sign Up” or “Register Now.”
 Then, ask people who click to leave their contact details.
 Once you have their email, you’ll be able to follow up with them and build their interest in your products.
+You can also use a link in bio tool like Hopp by Wix to direct users to your landing page from your social media channels.
+Alternatively, you can use this tool to link from your landing page to all of your online assets such as social media channels from one designated URL.

 Pro tip: If you want to create a landing page but aren’t sure how to get started, try using this landing page builder.
 Its drag and drop editor makes it quick to build a high-converting, professional page.